HerrickBlack/NoteCypher/README.md

 # NoteCypher - PDF Note Optimizer

 A free, local PDF optimization tool for students.
 All processing happens in your browser - no files are ever sent to a server.
+Made For Students to make their Life Amazing !!

 ## Features